Henry Engelhardt: Early life

 Engelhardt was born to a Jewish family on January 17, 1958, in Chicago, the son of Annette (née Bernstein) and Sheldon Arthur Engelhardt.
 His father owned a successful meatpacking operation in Chicago.
 He has a sister and a brother, Karen Engelhardt Stern and Joel Engelhardt.
-He was educated at the University of Michigan, and has a joint degree in journalism and radio, television and film.
+He attended Evanston Township High School, and was educated at the University of Michigan, and has a joint degree in journalism and radio, television and film.
 He followed his French girlfriend (now wife) to Europe where he studied for an MBA at Insead.

 Career

 Engelhardt became part of the founding team at Churchill Insurance, where he developed his way of doing business.

 In 1993, he launched Admiral Group.
 In 1999, he led a management buy out of the business which has since become a constituent of the FTSE 100 Index.

 In September 2012, the Engelhardt family owned more than 14% of Admiral Group.

 In March 2017, he became CEO of Elephant Insurance Services, a US subsidiary of Admiral Group.

+In 2021 Engelhardt was made an independent non-executive director of the Welsh Rugby Union.